catiabandeiras/TESSEE/README.md

 3 - Select "Download ZIP"

 4 - Unzip the folder and copy to your desired location on your local machine.

+## Demo Cases

+For first feedback, please refer to the folder "demo1", where a simple demonstration case for production of doses of 10 million cells, using automatically selected planar technologies, is presented.
+In this case, only bioprocess modeling is provided.
+This version showcases automatically generated CSV files and plots for the total costs per donor/batch, total costs per dose, the costs division per stage, and the costs division per resource.

+<b>Run the demo on the Command Line Interface (CLI)</b>

+1 - Open the Command Window/Terminal in your operating system

+2 - Change to the directory where you downloaded the "demo1" folder to:

+    $cd <Insert path to desired location>

+3 - Run the main file of the source code as follows:

+    $ python -m main

+4 - When the file stops, open the spreadsheets with results on the "csv_files" subdirectory and the plots on the "plots" subdirectory.

 ## Credits